German declaration of war on the Soviet Union: Reactions

 Describing ambassador Dekanozov's reaction to the declaration of war, German interpreter Erich Sommer recalled that Dekanozov listened calmly and said "I deeply regret".
 Then he said "I deeply regret that our leaders, Hitler and Stalin, did not meet in person.
 Then the whole history of mankind would have taken a different course".

 Soviet Foreign Minister Molotov also remained silent while listening to the declaration's read-out by Schulenburg and then said: "This is war.
 Do you think we deserve that?"
 Schulenburg was a proponent of the Bismarckian line of avoiding war with Russia and reportedly read the declaration with tears.
 Schulenburg then said he did not approve of his government's decision (he would later participate in the failed 20 July plot against Hitler).
 Molotov recorded the German note in his diary, with a timestamp of 5:30 a.m.

 The reaction of Soviet leader Joseph Stalin was described particularly in the memoirs of Georgy Zhukov.
 According to Zhukov, when Molotov reported that Germany had declared war, Stalin "sank down into his chair and lost himself in thought".
-After a protracted pause Stalin finally allowed to issue Directive No. 2 on combat readiness at 7:15 a.m. on 22 June.
-According to admiral Nikolai Kuznetsov, however, the Soviet troops were brought into combat readiness already on 21 June, at around 17:00.
+After a protracted pause Stalin finally allowed the issue of Directive No. 2 on combat readiness at 7:15 a.m. on 22 June.
+According to admiral Nikolai Kuznetsov, however, Soviet troops were brought into combat readiness already on 21 June, at around 17:00.